spatchcock/quantify/README.md

     speed_in_mins = speed_in_kms.to_min   #=> "1.877568 km/min"

-Note: all of the above results are string representations of the actual objects which result from these operations.

 Convert a quantity to the corresponding SI unit

     energy = 100.kWh                      #=> "100 kWh"
     si = quantity.to_si                   #=> "360000000.0 J"

-Note: all of the above results are string representations of the actual objects which result from these operations.

 Operate on a quantity